SAP/ui5-tooling/docs/pages/extensibility/CustomServerMiddleware.md

 In the latter case, any custom middleware configured in the default `ui5.yaml` of the project will be used automatically.

 However, since Karma uses the [`connect`](https://github.com/senchalabs/connect) framework, as opposed to UI5 Tooling's [`express`](https://github.com/expressjs/express), custom middleware might not always work as expected.
-Compared to `connect`, the `express` framework provides a greater API to middleware.
+Compared to `connect`, the `express` framework provides a more versatile API to middleware.

 Therefore, if you plan to use custom middleware in an integrated scenario with `karma-ui5`, you must **restrict the middleware to using the [`connect`](https://github.com/senchalabs/connect) API only** to ensure compatibility.